QuantEcon/lecture-source-py/source/rst/numba.rst

 Pros and Cons of Vectorization
 ----------------------------------------

-At its best, vectorization yields fast, simple code
+At its best, vectorization yields fast, simple code.

-However, it's not without disadvantages
+However, it's not without disadvantages.

-One issue is that it can be highly memory-intensive
+One issue is that it can be highly memory-intensive.

-For example, the vectorized maximization routine above is far more memory intensive than the non-vectorized version that preceded it
+For example, the vectorized maximization routine above is far more memory intensive than the non-vectorized version that preceded it.

-Another issue is that not all algorithms can be vectorized
+Another issue is that not all algorithms can be vectorized.

-In these kinds of settings, we need to go back to loops
+In these kinds of settings, we need to go back to loops.

-Fortunately, there are nice ways to speed up Python loops
+Fortunately, there are nice ways to speed up Python loops.